geotrip/AtollIslandsInGEE/README.md

   .select('B[2-8]');
 ```

 Now that we have removed the cloudy pixels from each image in the collection, we can produce a composite image.
 To do this, the image collection needs to be converted into a single image.
 In GEE, going from multiple (an image collection) to single (a single composite) is achieved using a [reducer](https://developers.google.com/earth-engine/reducers_intro).
 There are reducers available for most aggregating statistics, such as mean, median, mode, min, max, standard deviation etc. I found median to provide the best results, with mean being more influenced by the extremes in pixel values contributed by cloud and cloud shadow that persisted through the masking process.
-Note that the composite is also clipped by the calling the *clip()* method with the roi object used as the input geometry.
+Note that the composite is also clipped by the calling the *clip()* method with the ROI object used as the input geometry.
 This makes the output much easier to analyse, but does not speed up reduction process.
 Again, you can also clip images using a geometry drawn within GEE.

 ```javascript
 var t2median = t2Filt